pablobalogh/bonita-doc/md/database-configuration.md

 12. Select and right-click on _**Local DTC**_ and then _**Properties**_.
 13. Click on _**Security**_ tab.
 Ensure that the checkbox for **Enable XA Transactions** is checked.
 14. Click _**Apply**_, then click _**OK**_
-15. Then stop and restart SQLServer.
+15. Then stop and restart SQLServer to ensure it syncs up with the MS DTC changes.
 16. Create the BONITA\_BPM database: `CREATE DATABASE BONITA_BPM GO`.
 17. Set `bonitadev` as owner of BONITA\_BPM database (use, for example, 'Microsoft SQL Management Studio')